U.S. Department of State Seal

 Do not travel due to terrorism and armed conflict.

 The U.S. government is unable to provide routine or emergency consular services to U.S. citizens in Gaza as U.S. government employees are prohibited from traveling there.
-The Israel Defense Forces (IDF) are conducting large-scale military operations in Gaza against Hamas, a U.S. government-designated foreign terrorist organization, which was responsible for the October 7 attack on Israel.
+The Israel Defense Forces (IDF) continue to conduct military operations in Gaza against Hamas, a U.S. government-designated foreign terrorist organization, which was responsible for the October 7, 2023 attack on Israel.
 As a result of the armed conflict, the security environment within Gaza and on its borders is extremely dangerous and volatile.
-The pedestrian crossing between Gaza and Israel was damaged on October 7 and remains closed, and the pedestrian crossing between Egypt and Gaza may close without advance notice depending on the security situation.
+The pedestrian crossing (Erez Crossing) between Gaza and Israel was damaged on October 7 and remains closed, and the pedestrian crossing between Egypt and Gaza has been closed since May 7 and it is unknown when it will re-open.
 There are sporadic telecommunication and internet outages within Gaza further inhibiting the ability of residents to obtain information.

 Visit our website for Travel to High Risk Areas.